 A clear space equals a clear mind.
 So, head into spring with some good energy by doing a deep cleaning and decluttering of your space.
 Spend a day washing windows, overused machines and those muddy floors left neglected during the colder months.
 Get your employees involved and make it a party with some music, food and drinks.
 It’s also the perfect opportunity to get your staff together for some team building and bonding.

 If you haven’t done so already, take spring cleaning a step further by going paperless.
 Moving from paper to digital is not only practical but it means less clutter.
 It’s good for both the planet and your chakras.
 You can set class calendars and staff schedules using cloud services like MINDBODY–so there’s no need for paper in your life.
-You can even check business financials and cash flow from your phone with Xero.

 So, it’s out with the old and in with the new.
 Taking the time to spring clean your growing business may seem intimidating, but these simple tips will set you up for a season full of new energy, more opportunity and less stress.
 And that’s great for your business, your customers and your peace of mind.